kaarthickramamoorthy/BlogApp/README.md

 Spring Security
-- If you just add the spring-boot-security-starter dependency, it generates the default user as user and generates the random password (and also logs it) each time
+- If you just add the spring-boot-security-starter dependency, it generates the default user as user and generates the random password (and also logs it) each time and put the application (all exposed URLs) behind form based authentication.
 - By default, Spring security protects (enables security) all the URLs in the application.
 We need to whitelist certain URLs.
 - Add logging level to DEBUG for org.springframework.security in application.properties.
 - user/random generated password + all exposed URLs are secured by default